 Cook the onions until they're translucent, then add the garlic and rosemary and cook for a few minutes.
 Toss in the spinach and cook until it just begins to wilt.

-Once the crust is cooled, gently spread the cashew cheese evenly over the entire surface of the crust, then evenly layer with the onion and spinach mixture.
+- Once the crust is cooled, gently spread the cashew cheese evenly over the entire surface of the crust.

-How amazing does that look?
-This tomato tart with homemade pie crust is layered with delicious flavors.
+This vegan tomato and spinach tart with homemade pie crust is layered with delicious flavors.

 The pie crust is infused with Italian seasonings, such as oregano, basil, marjoram, and thyme.